The Big Networking Mistake You’re Probably Making

 I didn’t come to you first asking for money.

 And this network marketing tip doesn’t just work for real estate, it works in every industry, in every marketing environment and in every networking setting.

-So here’s how you would apply this to your business:
+So here’s how you would apply this networking approach to your business:

 If you’re connecting with people on LinkedIn, instead of the general “I’d like to connect” crap, say something like “I am a wholesaler in [Location] and have access to cheap, off-market deals.
 Let me know if you’d like to see them”.

 Or “I noticed you’re active in the [location] real estate market.
 I am also active and come across opportunities from time to time that I can’t act on.
 Would you be interested in seeing them?”